MishraShardendu22/MishraShardendu/postman.md

 2. **Test protected routes:**
    - Use the JWT token in Authorization header for protected routes
-   - Create some projects, experiences, and skills
+   - Create some projects, experiences, skills, and certifications

 3. **Test public routes:**
    - Test all the public GET endpoints without authentication